duchannes19/Angel/README.md

 ## For Training on Juppyter NB

-1. Select the kernel 'ml' from the pop up window in Visual Studio Code when using ipynb.
+1. Select the kernel 'ml' from the pop up window in Visual Studio Code when using CNN.ipynb.

-2. When running the Flask app use the ml python environment.

 ## Flask Server